Bathroom sink

 Here are some of our favourite shampoo bars:

-• Wild Sage, Rosemary and Lavender shampoo bar is vegan, handmade from British cold-pressed rapeseed oil and comes wrapped in recycled paper.
+• Wild Sage's rosemary and lavender plastic-free shampoo bar is vegan, handmade from British cold-pressed rapeseed oil and comes wrapped in recycled paper.

 • Funky Soap Shop, shampoo and conditioner bars.
 All soaps are handmade from 100% natural ingredients, with a wide range including shampoo bars to address specific hair concerns and conditioner bars to complete your hair care routine.
 All plastic-free.